pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/caching-considerations.md

 :::note

 We recommend leaving the object cache option disabled when using this plugin on Pantheon projects.
-This will allow the necessary headers for cache purging to included in responses.
+This will allow the necessary headers for cache purging to be included in responses.

 :::